katariyj/Time-Series-Forecasting-S-P-500/README.md

-# Time-Series-Forecasting-S-P-500
+# Time-Series-Forecasting-SP500 and MSFT
-Time Series Forecasting S&amp;P 500 in R using ARIMA Model
+Time Series Forecasting S&amp;P 500 in R using ARIMA, SARIMA Model